ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part III.md

 # Change in the Final Data Story 🎬
 Changes made since completion of part II:
-## Add tab directory
+## Add menu bar
-I Add a tab directory or other cue to give the audience a clearer idea of the structure. <br>
+On the top of the website, I add a menu bar with the titles of each major section.
+This bar gives the audience a clearer idea of the structure and allows readers to effortlessly go back and forth between sections.<br>

-## Add the chapter covers
+## Add the section covers
-I add the charpter cover before each scenarios to give the audience a clearer idea of the topic of each scenarios. <br>
+I add the section cover before each scenarios to give the audience a clearer idea of the topic of each scenarios. <br>

 ## Change the formate of data in chart